 - Closure actions at the Depot began immediately after the BRAC 95 decision and culminated with the cessation of mission operations on 30 September 1997. - A government caretaker force retained several facilities until June 2001. - DA prepared and published a report of excess. - Federal screening to identify facility uses by other non-DOD entities was completed in March 1996. - Homeless assistance screening was completed, and HUD approved the redevelopment plan in September 1997.
 This included four military housing units to be used by a local homeless provider and one warehouse (Building 972) to be used by a homeless assistance provider. - On 23 February 2001, DA signed a FOST document sponsored by HUD to transfer Parcel 2 to a veteran service organization.
-This parcel, consisting of 6.52

-- acres of land and seven buildings, provides housing for veterans.
-DA signed the deed for this parcel on 18 September 2001. - On 27 September 2001, DA signed a FOST for Parcel 1.
+This parcel, consisting of 6.52 acres of land and seven buildings, provides housing for veterans.
+DA signed the deed for this parcel on 26 September 2001. - On 27 September 2001, DA signed a FOST for Parcel 1.
 This parcel consisted of 18.03 acres of land and six buildings, including the main administration building.
 DA signed the deed to the City of Memphis Police Department for 4.67 acres of Parcel 1 on 6 February 2002.
-DA signed the deed to DRC for 13.36 acres of Parcel 1 on 6 May 2002. - On 4 March 2003, DA signed an LIFC giving DRC sole proprietary interest in the property on the MI pending transfer by deed. - On 1 July 2004, DA signed a FOST for approximately 356.68 acres of land and 65 buildings on the MI.
-DA signed a Letter of Assignment to DOI/NPS for 46.74 acres (MI golf course) on 2 September 2005. - On 4 March 2005, DA signed a FOST for approximately 41.17 acres of land on Dunn Field.
-DA signed a Letter of Assignment to DOI/NPS for 17.66 acres on 27 September 2005.
+DA signed the deed to DRC for 13.36 acres of Parcel 1 on 6 May 2002. - On 4 March 2003, DA signed an LIFC giving DRC sole proprietary interest in the property on the MI pending transfer by deed.